 (4n) It is possible/was the case that: the shortest spy is not a spy.

-(4w) The shortest spy is such that it is possible the case that he is not a spy.
+(4w) The shortest spy is such that it is possible the case that s/he is not a spy.

-(4n) is false; necessarily, any spy such that no spy is shorter than it is a spy.
-But presumably (4w) is true; the person who in fact is shortest of all spies might not have gone into espionage and surely wasn't born into the business.
+(4n) is false; necessarily, any spy such that no spy is shorter than that person is a spy.
+But presumably (4w) is true; the person who in fact is shortest of all spies might not have gone into espionage and surely wasn’t born into the business.

 This very natural and elegant explanation of the ambiguity in (1) leads us to the first conception of the de re/de dicto distinction.